-Ready for new type of journalism?
+Ready for a new type of journalism?
 If not, then you’re going to fall behind.
-Storytelling in immersive environment has been getting more and more exposure.
-The organizations like Journalism360, Google News Labs, the Knight Foundation and Online News Association has stepped together and start informing about the impact of immersive journalism.
+Storytelling in the immersive environment has been getting more and more exposure.
+Organizations like Journalism 360, Google News Labs, the Knight Foundation, and Online News Association have stepped together and started informing about the impact of immersive journalism.

 In fact, back in March 2017, the J360 offered $285,000 worth of grants for innovative storytellers with exciting projects.
 The first of its kind – the Journalism 360 Challenge – has just announced the 11 winners who will receive the funds which will support the ideas.

 There were over 800 applications from all over the world.
 This is exciting to hear because it shows us that journalists are interested in new technologies.
-During my conversations with Clyde Bentley, the associate professor at the University of Missouri, I’ve found out that the main issue with news media and journalists is the fear of missing deadlines, time commitment to new technology and over complicated and confused tools for immersive storytelling.
-Saying this, the challenge proved the there is a will for forward thinking storytellers not only to embrace the technology but upgrade it even further.
+During my conversations with Clyde Bentley, the associate professor at the University of Missouri, I’ve found out that the main issue with news media and journalists is the fear of missing deadlines, time commitment to new technology, and over-complicated and confusing tools for immersive storytelling.
+Saying this, the challenge proved the there is a will for forward-thinking storytellers not only to embrace the technology but upgrade it even further.

 Here are the winning projects according to Knights Foundation:

 Aftermath VR app by New Cave Media ($20,000 | Project lead: Alexey Furman | Kyiv, Ukraine | @alexeyfurman): Creating an app that would apply photogrammetry, which uses photography to measure and map objects, to recreate three-dimensional scenes of news events (such as mass shootings or natural disasters) and narrate what happened through voiceover and archival footage.